PAWANDHODHAWAT/PAWANDHODHAWAT/README.md

 - 👋 Hi, I’m @PAWANDHODHAWAT
 - 👀 I’m interested in ...Artificial intelligence
-- 🌱 I’m currently learning ...Full Stack development
+- 🌱 I’m currently learning ...Data Science And Machine Learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...my insa id dhodhawat1435
+- 📫 How to reach me ...Mention Linkedln Profile

 <!---
 PAWANDHODHAWAT/PAWANDHODHAWAT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.